How to Follow FDA Cybersecurity Guidance?

-The FDA is a federal agency that regulates the safety, efficiency, and security of medical devices.
-And, in an effort to improve the quality of care, medical devices are now being connected to the internet, hospital networks, and other medical devices.
-Unfortunately, medical devices can and often do have cybersecurity vulnerabilities.
+The FDA regulates the safety, efficiency, and security of medical devices.
+This includes FDA guidance on cybersecurity.
+Medical devices now connect to the internet, hospital networks, and other medical devices.
+This can lead to FDA cybersecurity vulnerabilities.

-This means that software that used to be secure from cyberthreats have become vulnerable to cyberattacks as medical devices continue to be integrated into the Internet of Things (IoT).
-In fact, 93% of healthcare organizations have reported a data breach within the past three years, according to a recent report from Health Leaders.
-And, the average cost of a data breach is $423 per record or nearly $4 billion by the end of 2019.
+Medical devices are integrated into the Internet of Things (IoT).
+This means that the software in medical devices is now vulnerable to cyberattacks.
+93% of healthcare organizations reported a data breach in the past three years.
+And, the average cost of a data breach is $423 per record or nearly $4 billion in 2019.

 What are the FDA Cybersecurity Guidelines?

 In 2018, the agency published a draft of its latest FDA cybersecurity guidelines.
-The guidance helps developers ensure that their medical devices are safe and secure.
-Following the guidance also increases the likelihood of a device meeting the requirements for clearance.
+The guidelines help developers ensure that their medical devices are safe and secure.
+FDA cybersecurity guidance also helps devices meet the requirements for clearance.

 - Provide documentation related to design controls.
 Specifically, documentation on design validation, software validation, and risk analysis.